-Source Basis of preparation AASB 1060.10, The financial report is a general purpose financial report that has been prepare accordance with Australian Accounting Standards - Simplified Disclosures.
-Thi compliance with the recognition and measurement requirements of all Australia Standards, Interpretations and other authoritative pronouncements of the Aust Accounting Standards Board and the disclosure requirements of AASB 1060 G. Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for Entities. cludes Accounting an eral AASB 1060.106, 206 This is the first financial report of the company prepared in accordance with Austra Accounting Standards - Simplified Disclosures.
-The prior year financial report was purpose financial report prepared in accordance with the accounting policies deve applied in the context of the specific purpose for which the financial report was proposed to the prior year financial report comply with the recognition and measurement requirements of all Australian Accounting Standards.
-Further details of these accounting policies are disclosed in the prior y financial report. a special eloped and epared. t did not ounting On transition to Australian Accounting Standards - Simplified Disclosures, the comapplied the requirements of AASB 1 First-time Adoption of Australian Accounting S For the purposes of applying AASB 1, the date of transition to Australian Accounting Standards - Simplified Disclosures is 1 July 2020, being the beginning of the prior period presented in this financial report.
-Standards.
+Source Basis of preparation AASB 1060.10, 91(a), 94 The financial report is a general purpose financial report that has been prepared in accordance with Australian Accounting Standards - Simplified Disclosures.
+This inc compliance with the recognition and measurement requirements of all Australian Ac Standards, Interpretations and other authoritative pronouncements of the Australian Accounting Standards Board and the disclosure requirements of AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Entities. ccounting n al AASB 1060.106, 206 This is the first financial report of the company prepared in accordance with Australian Accounting Standards - Simplified Disclosures.
+The prior year financial report was a special purpose financial report prepared in accordance with the accounting policies developed and applied in the context of the specific purpose for which the financial report was prepared.
+The accounting policies applied in the preparation of the prior year financial report did not comply with the recognition and measurement requirements of all Australian Accounting Standards.
+Further details of these accounting policies are disclosed in the prior year financial report.
+On transition to Australian Accounting Standards - Simplified Disclosures, the compapplied the requirements of AASB 1 First-time Adoption of Australian Accounting St For the purposes of applying AASB 1, the date of transition to Australian Accounting Standards - Simplified Disclosures is 1 July 2021, being the beginning of the prior reperiod presented in this financial report. andards.
 AASB 1060.208 In applying the requirements of AASB 1 First-time Adoption of Australian Accounting Standards, the company made adjustments to the carrying amounts of assets and liabilities at the date of transition to Australian Accounting Standards - Simplified Disclosures.
-These adjustments included: AASB 1060.208 [Provide an explanation of adjustments made at the date of transition to Australian Accounting Standards - Simplified Disclosures (i.e., how the transition from the previous financial reporting framework to Australian Accounting Standards - Simplified Disclosures affected the entity's reported financial position, financial performance and cash flows)] The impact of these adjustments on the profit and equity of the company is outlined following reconciliations: ed in the Equity at the date of transition AASB 1060.210(b)(i) The following is a reconciliation of equity under the previous financial reporting from at the date of transition, to equity determined in accordance with Australian Accordances: (\$) Equity under the previous financial reporting framework, at 1 July 2020 xx,xxx [Describe adjustment] xx,xxx [Describe adjustment] xx,xxx [Describe adjustment] xx,xxx Equity in accordance with Australian Accounting Standards - Simplified Disclosures, at 1 July 2020 xx,xxx
+These adjustments included: AASB 1060.208 [Provide an explanation of adjustments made at the date of transition to Australian Accounting Standards - Simplified Disclosures (i.e., how the transition from the prev financial reporting framework to Australian Accounting Standards - Simplified Discreted the entity's reported financial position, financial performance and cash flow losures The impact of these adjustments on the profit and equity of the company is outlined in the following reconciliations: Equity at the date of transition AASB 1060.210(b)(i) The following is a reconciliation of equity under the previous financial reporting fram at the date of transition, to equity determined in accordance with Australian Accound Standards - Simplified Disclosures: (\$) Equity under the previous financial reporting framework, at 1 July 2021 XX,XXX [Describe adjustment] XX,XXX [Describe adjustment] XX,XXX [Describe adjustment] XX,XXX Equity in accordance with Australian Accounting Standards - Simplified Disclosures, at 1 July 2021 XX,XXX

-Appendix F: Disclosing the impact of transition to Australian Accounting Standards - Simplified Disclosures
+Appendix G: Disclosing the impact of transition to Australian Accounting Standards - Simplified Disclosures